Negros Oriental: Geography

-Negros Oriental occupies the south-eastern half of the island of Negros, with Negros Occidental comprising the north-western half.
+Negros Oriental occupies the southeastern half of the island of Negros, with Negros Occidental comprising the northwestern half.
 It has a total land area of 5,385.53 km2.
 A chain of rugged mountains separates Negros Oriental from Negros Occidental.
 Negros Oriental faces Cebu to the east across the Tañon Strait and Siquijor to the southeast.
 The Sulu Sea borders it to the south to southwest.
-Negros is basically volcanic, making its soil ideal for agriculture.
+Negros is primarily volcanic, making its soil ideal for agriculture.
 Eighty percent of all arable land in the island region is cultivated.

 Topography

-The province's topography is characterized by low, grooved mountain ranges of which some lie close to the shoreline.
+The province's topography is characterized by low, grooved mountain ranges, some of which lie close to the shoreline.
 At the southern end of the province is Mount Talinis, also known as Cuernos de Negros ("Horns of Negros"), which is a dormant complex volcano which rises to a height of 2000 m.
 At the northern end of the province is the active Kanlaon Volcano, the highest peak of the island region with a height of 2465 m.
 There are a few flatlands and plateaus in the interior to the southwest of the province, which includes the Tablas Plateau.

 One of the landmarks of Dumaguete is the Dumaguete Bell Tower which stands next to the Saint Catherine of Alexandria Cathedral.
-It once used to warn the city of impending pirate attacks.
+It was once used to warn the city of impending pirate attacks.

 Climate

 Negros Oriental has a tropical climate.
 Because of the mountain range running from the north to the south, the province has two types of climatic conditions.
-The eastern part of the province is characterized by unpronounced maximum rainfall with a short dry season lasting from one to three months.
+The eastern part of the province is characterized as having a modestly distinct wet season, and a short dry season lasting from one to three months.
 The western half of the province is characterized by a distinct wet season and dry season.